antenous/image/README.md

 **NOTE!** The default build type of a cloned project is `Debug`

+Both `GNU` and `Clang` support colored diagnostics but depending on the build environment the colored output may not be enabled by default.
+To force colored diagnostics configure the project with `COLOR_DIAGNOSTICS=On`.

 ### Building with Clang

 To use [Clang](https://clang.llvm.org/) instead of the default system compiler